irene-ballantini/nsclc_survival/README.md

 ## Configuration and Customization
 In [nsclc_survival](https://github.com/irene-ballantini/nsclc_survival/tree/main/nsclc_survival) there's the [settings.py](https://github.com/irene-ballantini/nsclc_survival/blob/main/nsclc_survival/settings.py) file which is a configuration file to configure and centralize global constants, download parameters, and file directories and paths.
 By modifying this file, you can customize:
 * **Download parameters**: (e.g., N_PATIENTS to change the dataset size).
 The number of patient to download can also be changed via command line.
-* **Dataset Structure**: Column names of the clinical CSV files and survival mappings (e.g., stage_mapping for the overall tumor stage).
+* **Dataset Structure**: Column names and categorical mappings (e.g., `stage_mapping` for the overall tumor stage) that must match the exact structure and headers of the input clinical CSV files for successful data parsing.
 * **Saving directories**: Saving directories and filenames.

 > [!WARNING]